 This option specifies the scratch directory for the job.
 The job directory is created as a subdirectory of the scratch directory.
 We suggest you to use

-There are some options for information.
+There are some options to see the configured runtime for Desmond.
 For example,

 This option shows the section of the